Boeing: US Federal Aviation Administration calls for emergency checks | DW | 21.02.2021

-It follows an incident on Saturday involving a Boeing 777-200 that experienced engine failure, causing debris to fall on a Denver suburb.
+A Boeing 777-200 on Saturday experienced engine failure, causing debris to fall on a Denver suburb.
+Some airplanes will be grounded under the new directive.

 Boeing 777 planes with a certain type of engine will have to undergo "immediate, stepped-up inspections," the US Federal Aviation Administration (FAA) said in an emergency airworthiness directive issued on Sunday.